ConocoPhillips hits snag in Senegal deepwater stake sale to Woodside

 An analyst said the announcement on the resource increase and the effort to re-set the clock on exercising its pre-emptive rights suggested that FAR, valued at A$348 million ($266 million), was still trying to line up funding to buy ConocoPhillips' stake.

-The analyst declined to be named as he is unauthorized to speak to the media.
+The analyst declined to be named as he is unauthorised to speak to the media.

 Woodside declined to comment, but said last week it was just awaiting approval from the government of Senegal and did not see any obstacles to the deal, due to be completed by December.